-The Building & Construction Industry Payments Act 2004 (The Payments Act) was created to provide an alternative to the court system and is a cost-effective solution to resolving payment disputes in the building and construction industry.
+The Building Industry Fairness (Security of Payments) Act 2017 (The Payments Act) was created to provide an alternative to the court system and is a cost-effective solution to resolving payment disputes in the building and construction industry.
 It applies to all construction work (as defined in the Payments Act), including the supply of related goods and services in Queensland.

 The Payments Act provides a process for resolving payment disputes for work done under building and construction contracts.
-The Building and Construction Industry Payments Registry – a branch of the QBCC – oversees the administration of this process.
+The Adjudication Registry – a branch of the QBCC – oversees the administration of this process.

 If you have issued a progress payment claim (in the manner required by the Payments Act) and you have not been paid, you may be able to take advantage of adjudication.

-The adjudication process involves the referral of a payment dispute to an adjudicator for decision.
+The adjudication process involves the referral of a payment dispute to an adjudicator for a decision.